Vietnam

 These noodles are not just rice noodles!
 They are soaked in calcium-rich water drawn from the ancient Ba Le Well and mixed with herbs from local trees on Cham Island.

-This process gives the noodles a distinctive yellow color and a firmer texture than other rice noodles.
+This process gives the noodles a distinctive yellow colour and a firmer texture than other rice noodles.
 The Ba Le Well, located in the heart of Hoi An, is essential for achieving the authentic texture of Cao Lau noodles.
 So, trying Cao Lau is a must when you’re in Hoi An.
 It’s a unique dish you won’t find anywhere else!

 Where to eat? – While you’ll find it at every restaurant in Hoi An, you must try the Cao Lau at Morning Glory – it’s the BEST!
 You can also try the delicious Cao lau at the Lantana Riverside Hotel in Hoi An.